 If you plan to live and work abroad, you should research visa requirements carefully.

 5. The romantic

 The romantic partners are living abroad simply because of love.
 They believe in love without borders.
-They fell in love and join their partners in their home country.
+They fell in love and joined their partners in their home country.

-Depending on their situations, their expat lives can be happy ever after or have the potential of becoming a nightmare.
+Depending on their situations, their expat lives can be happy ever after or potentially become a nightmare.
 Being away from home, from their family and friend support, they surely have difficulty adjusting to their new life.

 6. The travelers

 The tourist expats typically visit a country for a few months with their tourist visas while maintaining their home address somewhere else.